11 – Anthony

 “I haven’t used the toilet at home since,” Nina said.
 “I wait until I’m at school now.”

 Nina nodded.
 “Iridescent?
-It reflects different colours when you turn it, like holographic paper.”
+It reflects different colors when you turn it, like holographic paper.”

 “The ring my dog was given looked like that.
 And the hand that gave it to him was green.”